 2.10.
 Email Communications.
 If you opted-in to receive information about our products, updates and offers, we will use your name and email address to send this information to you.
 If you no longer wish to receive these communications, you can unsubscribe by following the instructions contained in the emails you receive or on our Website.
 Please note that we may send you transactional and relationship messages, even if you have unsubscribed from our marketing communications.
 For instance, if our Services/Website are going to be temporarily suspended for maintenance, we might send you an email to update you.

 2.11.
 Data Transfers.
-Company is headquartered in Malta, and we have operations, entities, and service providers throughout the world.
+Company is headquartered in United Kingdom, and we have operations, entities, and service providers throughout the world.
 As such, we, our entities and our service providers may transfer your personal information to, or access it in, jurisdictions that may not provide equivalent levels of data protection as your home jurisdiction.
 We will take steps to ensure that your personal information receives an adequate level of protection in the jurisdictions in which we process it.
 If you are located in the European Economic Area, we provide adequate protection for the transfer of personal Information to countries outside of the EEA through a series of intercompany agreements based on the Standard Contractual Clauses authorized under the Article 46 of the General Data Protection Regulation.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.
 A cookie enables the Website to remember your actions and preferences ‒ such as login, language, font size and other display preferences ‒ over a period, so you don’t have to keep re-entering them whenever you come back to the site or browse from one page to another.